 The Communications Center will not know if they can issue burning permits until approximately 9 am each morning when the Fire Class Day is announced.
 This class day is determined by the Maine Forestry Service.

-To obtain an online burning permit follow the link to the State of Maine’s online burning permit site.
+Burning permits are obtainable through the Online Burning Permit System.
 The state allows burning on Class 1 & 2 Fire Class Days.

 Fire Classes are as follows: